OctopusDeploy/docs/docs/security/users-and-teams/auditing.md

 Audit log entries can require significant amount of database space to store, which gradually degrades overall system performance.
 For this reason Octopus Server applies a retention policy to automatically archive audit log entries older than the configured number of days and remove them from the database.
 The retention period can be configured via **{{Configuration, Settings, EventRetention}}**.
 The location of the archived audit log files can be changed via **{{Configuration, Settings, ServerFolders}}**.

-Periodically, Octopus will apply the retention policy to the existing entries and store them as [JSONL](https://jsonlines.org/) files, grouped as a single file per each day (for example, `events-2019-01-01.jsonl`).
-These files can be accessed through a separate page available via the overflow menu in the top right corner of the main audit log page.
+Periodically, Octopus will apply the retention policy to the existing entries and store them as [JSONL](https://jsonlines.org/) files, grouped as a single file for each day (for example, `events-2019-01-01.jsonl`).
+These files can be accessed through a separate page available via the overflow menu (`...`) in the top right corner of the audit page.

 Users with appropriate permissions (typically `Octopus Manager`) can download or delete the archived files.
 The downloaded files are intended to be imported into a datalake for querying and analysis.